odoo/documentation/content/legal/coc.rst

 However, failure to observe the code may be grounds for reprimand, probation, or removal from the lists.

-If you have concerns about someone’s conduct:
+If you have concerns about someone's conduct:
 Direct contact: it is always appropriate to email a list member, mention that you think their behavior was out of line, and (if necessary) point them to this document.